tugboat/pakyow-web/manual/03 Views.markdown

 Pakyow will look for content for this container in a content view named "main.html".
 Any number of containers can be defined in any view (root views or content views).

-Views are defined in a folder hierarchy and are pieced together based on the URL.
+Views are defined in a folder hierarchy and are pieced together based on the URL (TODO: path, uri?).
 Say we have the following files in the views directory:

     pakyow.html (the default root view; defines one content area named "main") index/